astelmashenko/astelmashenko.github.io/src/content/blog/post-1.md

 ---
-title: The Advantages & Disadvantages of Working from Home
+title: Working remotely
-excerpt: In recent years, the way we work has undergone a significant transformation, largely due to advancements in technology and changing attitudes toward work-life balance.
-One of the most notable changes has been the rise of remote work, allowing employees to work from the comfort of their own homes.
+excerpt: In recent years a lot of things changed, covid, digital nomad visas, etc. The world is becoming more borderless.
+How to work remotely the right way?
-publishDate: 'Aug 5 2023'
+publishDate: 'Oct 11 2024'
 tags:
   - Guide
 seo: